The Iliad and the Odyssey

 During the Greek Dark Age, poets called bards traveled to different poli.
 The bards told stories in the form of long poems called epics.
 People would often pay to hear the bards describe stories of the distant past.
 The bards would sing many of the epic poems while accompanied by a stringed instrument called a lyre.
 The musical epics were called lyric poetry.

-The two oldest surviving examples of Greek literature are the Iliadand the Odyssey, epic poems that describe the Trojan War, a conflict between the Greeks and the city of Troy that the epics say was fought almost 1200 years before the Common Era.
-The Trojan War was fought over Helen, who according to legend was the beautiful daughter of Zeus and the wife of the king of the Greek polis of Sparta.
+The two oldest surviving examples of Greek literature are the Iliad and the Odyssey.
+These epic poems describe the Trojan War, a conflict between the Greeks and the city of Troy that the epics say was fought almost 1200 years before the Common Era.
+The Trojan War was fought over Helen, who, according to legend, was the beautiful daughter of Zeus and the wife of the king of the Greek polis of Sparta.
 The war began after a Trojan prince named Paris kidnapped Helen.

 According to the Odyssey, the Trojan War ended when the Greeks pretended to give up their quest for Helen.
 The Greeks left a huge wooden horse as a peace offering to the Trojans.
 The Greek navy pretended to sail away, but they only sailed out to a hidden location.
 The joyous Trojans opened the city gates and pulled in the giant statue.
 After a great victory celebration of their defeat of the Greek army, the people of Troy slept for the night.
 As the Trojans slept, Greek soldiers emerged from their hiding place inside the wooden horse, opened the city gates, and began to burn the sleeping city.